 In order to limit fluctuations in the balance ratio, which is the same as reducing fluctuations in the annual result of the pension system, the contribution flow included in the calculation of the contribution asset is smoothed.
 The method of smoothing is the same as in the calculation of the income index.
 Since the income index has a substantial impact on the development of the pension liability and thus on the denominator of the balance ratio, it is important that the contribution flow in the numerator of the balance ratio also follow the smoothing of the income index.
-To achieve this smoothing, the average contribution revenue for the last three years is calculated, and the resulting number is adjusted upward by the average annual percentage change in the contribution flow for the most recent three years, after the change in consumer prices during the same period has been eliminated from the calculation.
-Then the change in consumer prices for the most recent year is added back into the calculation.
+To achieve this smoothing, the average contribution revenue for the last three years is calculated, and the resulting number is adjusted upward by the average annual percentage change in the contribution flow for the most recent three years, after the change in consumer prices for the most recent year is added back into the calculation.
 Moreover, and also to limit fluctuations in the balance ratio, the median of the turnover duration for the most recent three years is used in calculating the contribution asset.